Nimashet/SAE-Portfolio/README.md

 - Building deployment processes that work the same way twice
 - Learning to write automation that doesn't require a PhD to maintain

-## Contact

-Looking for Security Automation Engineer roles where I can put this experience to work solving real problems.

 ---

 *This portfolio shows actual automation I'm building, not theoretical examples.
 Everything here runs in my lab and solves problems I've personally dealt with.*